pwn20wndstuff/Undecimus/README.md

 * Perform a full restore with Rollectra before switching from the other jailbreaks
 * Turn on the AirPlane Mode before starting the jailbreak
 * Turn off Siri before starting the jailbreak
-* Wait atleast one minute on the jailbreak screen
+* Wait at least one minute on the jailbreak screen

 ## Source code
 * This project is completely open source and it will be kept like it in the future